dashingsoft/pyarmor/docs/pytransform.rst

 .. function:: get_license_code()

    Return a string, which is specified as generating the licenses for obfucated scripts.

    Raise :exc:`Exception` if license is invalid.

+.. function:: get_user_data()

+   Return a string, which is specified by ``-x`` as generating the licenses for obfucated scripts.

+   Return None if no specify ``-x``.

+   Raise :exc:`Exception` if license is invalid.